ngripon/vip-ivp/doc/website/docs/system_building/variables_arithmetic.md

 ```

 :::tip
-They also work with Temporal Variables containing NumPy arrays !
+These operations also work with Temporal Variables containing NumPy arrays and all other objects types that support arithmetic !
 :::
 :::warning
-However, arithmetic does not work with Temporal Variables containing a dictionary.
+However, arithmetic does **not** work with Temporal Variables containing a **dictionary**.
 :::

 ## Comparison Operator Support